Skip to content

 The strongest applications are for projects that will build relationships, fill unmet needs, and have impacts that last beyond the grant.
 Please refer to the selection criteria for more information about what we look for in applications.

 This grant initiative is intended to be a low-barrier opportunity for organizations in rural Montana that may have fewer staff and resources, making it difficult to compete for larger grants.
-Therefore, we may prefer projects from organizations that are not under the network of a larger entity.
+Therefore, preference may be given to applications from organizations that are not under the umbrella or network of a larger entity.
+We also prioritize applications from smaller communities and those located in particularly remote areas of the state.
+We may also prioritize applications from communities in which MTHF has provided relatively little funding to date.

 Grant Size